MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-ethereum.md

 ## Deployment architecture

-This solution template can deploy single or multi-member Ethereum consortium network.
+This solution template can deploy a single or multi-member Ethereum consortium network.
 The virtual network is connected in a chain topology using Network Virtual Appliance and connection resources.

 ## Deployment use cases

-The template can deploy Ethereum consortium for leader and member join in a variety of ways, here are the ones we have tested:
+The template can deploy Ethereum consortium for leader and member in a variety of ways.
+Here are the ones we've tested:

 - On a multi-node Azure Stack, with Azure AD or AD FS, deploy lead and member using the same subscription or with different subscriptions.
 - On a single-node Azure Stack (with Azure AD), deploy lead and member using the same subscription.